dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

 ### Structured by technology

 Data engineer often have a strong understanding of the underlying technologies that are used in their data pipelines.
-For that reason, it is often beneficial to structure projects by the technology that are being used.
+For that reason, it's often beneficial to structure projects by the technology that are being used.
 This enables engineers to easily navigate the code base and locate files pertaining to the specific technology.

 Within the technology modules, sub-modules can be created to further organize your code.